Wordfence Bug Bounty Program — Terms and Conditions

 1. To participate in the Program, Researchers must create a Researcher Account and be authenticated at the time the Researcher submits the Vulnerability.
 To create a Researcher Account, please visit: https://www.wordfence.com/threat-intel/researcher-register.

-2. When you submit a Vulnerability, the Researcher Profile information you provide in connection with your Researcher Account, including your name, alias, display name, Twitter handle, Facebook url, LinkedIn url, website address, and biographical information may be displayed publically and shared with Company service providers and other Researchers.
+2. When you submit a Vulnerability, the Researcher Profile information you provide in connection with your Researcher Account, including your name, alias, display name, Twitter handle, Facebook url, LinkedIn url, website address, and biographical information may be displayed publicly and shared with Company service providers and other Researchers.

 3. Company must be the only organization a Researcher submits the Vulnerability to, and the Vulnerability must not be previously disclosed elsewhere, in order to be eligible for Reward Payment as set forth in the Wordfence Bug Bounty Reward Payment Schedule.